-GoodWeave’s five-country network, operating in both producer (India and Nepal) and consumer countries (U.S., U.K. and Germany) fulfills its mission through:
+GoodWeave’s six-country network, operating in both producer (India, Nepal and Afghanistan) and consumer countries (U.S., U.K. and Germany) fulfills its mission through:

 - Standard-setting – GoodWeave International establishes the standard behind the certification label.
 The current standard’s core requirement is no child labor.
-Recognizing that child labor is a complex issue and cannot be addressed in isolation, GoodWeave has developed an expanded standard that includes related labor and environmental criteria to be introduced in June 2011.
+Recognizing that child labor is a complex issue and cannot be addressed in isolation, GoodWeave has developed an expanded standard that includes related labor and environmental criteria to be introduced between 2012-2013.

-- Monitoring and Certification – Inspectors in South Asia visit licensed manufacturers on a surprise, random basis.
+- Monitoring and Certification – Local inspectors visit licensed manufacturers on a surprise, random basis.
 Companies that join GoodWeave and meet its strict no-child-labor standard are issued unique, traceable certification labels for their carpets.

-- Rehabilitation and Education to Child Laborers – GoodWeave inspectors rescue child laborers who are offered rehabilitation, education, vocational training, and (eventually) job placement.
+- Rehabilitation and Education to Child Laborers – GoodWeave inspectors rescue child laborers who are offered rehabilitation, education, vocational training and (eventually) job placement.
 Children are reunited with their families when possible.
-To date, GoodWeave has freed more than 3,600 children from weaving looms and prevented thousands more from ending up there.
+Through GoodWeave more than 3,600 kids have been rescued, rehabilitated and educated, and thousands more deterred from entering the workforce.